1BC4Resilience/HOpE/README.md

    + There is also a little bit of html & css from Microsoft Dynamics 365 used for the hidden Intro section.

 1. **Future state:**
-   1. In the future the explorer could be hosted on another site or with with dedicated domain name. (the current version is just intended as a prototype to test user interest and utility.)
+   1. In the future the explorer could be hosted on another site (e.g. with the IFRC.org or PrepareCenter.org sites) or with with dedicated domain name.
+The current version is intended as a prototype to test user interest and utility and to begin to build a solid set of relevant Opportunities.
    1. The current usage of Google Sheets and Google forms could be changed to use the IFRC’s Kobo form and server service instead.

 1. **New features to potentially add:**